A bountiful career of exceptional science

 His work has seen 17 new drugs brought to clinical trial providing more effective and less toxic treatments for hundreds of thousands of people.
 Even after setbacks, his intimate subject knowledge helped develop Canertinib, the world’s first irreversible kinase inhibitor.
 This became the international design template for its class of tumour-seeking cancer drugs.
 Despite his humble presence, Sir Bill concedes, “I was quite pleased with the role we played”.Sir Bill is also a co-founder of the NZ startup companies EPPTCO, Proacta Therapeutics, Pathway Therapeutics and Kea Therapeutics.

-Sir Bill says MWC has been a critical shaper of the way science is done in New Zealand”.He pays homage to the directors for “making that happen”.
+Sir Bill says MWC has been “a critical shaper of the way science is done in New Zealand”.He pays homage to the directors for “making that happen”.
 Now as Emeritus Principal Investigator, he reflects on a long, illustrious career.
-“Right from the beginning its been fun and interesting.
+“Right from the beginning it’s been fun and interesting.
 Looking back, I just wonder how I managed to do it all.”